luisdelaye/HIP1_associated_proteins/README.md

 - vector-HIPs.csv.
 Vector used for Discrete analysis.
 1: Cyanobacteria classified as having HIPs; 0) Cyanobacteria classified as not having HIPs.

-- enrichment-of-palindromic-octamers.csv.
+- ObsExp-palindromic-octamers.csv.
-Enrichment (observed/expected) of all 256 palindromic octamers in 127 cyanobacterial genomes.
-The expected number of octamers was calculated by using a second-order Markov chain.
+Frequency of all 256 palindromic octamers in 126 cyanobacterial genomes; expected frequency of all 256 palindromic octamers according to Markov model; enrichment p-value and FDR.

-- frequency-of-palindromic-octamers.txt.
-Frequency by kbp of all 256 palindromic octamers in 127 cyanobacterial genomes.